 - Tertiary consumers in this food chain are the predators of meerkats, such as foxes, jackals, and raptors.

 - They are primarily insectivores and control the population of insects in their habitat.

-- They also eat small vertebrates, especially rodents and control pest population in farms.
+- They also eat small vertebrates, especially rodents, and control the pest population in farms.